elunna/nerfhack-changelog/README.md

 * Suggest donation amount (relative to XP level) when #chatting to priests
 * Use NERFHACKOPTIONS instead of NETHACKOPTIONS so it does't clash with NetHack.
 * Added a "Rabid" status for when the player is rabid
-* Added a "Phasing" status for hwen the player is phasing
+* Added a "Phasing" status for when the player is phasing
 * Don't livelog events in explore mode

 #### Farlook enhancements
-* We are able to see more monster conditions on farlook (Evil/Splice/xnh)
+* We are able to see more monster conditions on farlook (EvilHack/SpliceHack/xNetHack)
   * You can ascertain monsters that are berserking, rabid, and/or spell-beings which appear as "sparkling".
 * Farlook also shows amulets and rings monsters are wearing
-* We are able to see what weapon a monster is wielding from farlook (Evil)
+* We are able to see what weapon a monster is wielding from farlook (EvilHack)
-* We are able to see roughly how much armor a monster is wearing on farlook (Evil)
+* We are able to see roughly how much armor a monster is wearing on farlook (EvilHack)

 ### New config options